Ch.5. I- A Baker From Goa, 10th-Eng

 *1. What are the elders in Goa nostalgic about?*

 Ans.
-The elders of Goa were nostalgic about the Old Portuguese days and their famous bread loaves.
+The elders of Goa were nostalgic about the good Old Portuguese days, the Portuguese, and their famous bread loaves.
 Bread-making is still very popular in Goa.

 *2. Is bread-making still popular in Goa?
 How do you know?*

 Ans.
 Yes, bread-making is still popular in Goa.
-The author says that the mixers, molders, and those who bake the loaves are still present in Goa.
+The author says that the mixers, moulders, and those who bake the loaves are still present in Goa.

 *3. When would the baker come every day?
 Why did the children run to meet him?*

 Ans.
-The baker came twice every day, once in the morning when he delivered the loaves of bread.
+The baker came twice every day, once in the morning when he delivered the loaves of bread to the houses.
 Then again, he returned after selling all his bread.
-The children ran to meet him because they were fond of the ‘bread bangles’.
+The children ran to meet him because they were fond of the ‘bread bangles’ sold by him.

 *4. How did the baker make his presence in the morning?*

 Ans.
-In the morning the baker made his musical entry with 'jhang–jhang' sound of his specially made staff.
-One hand supported the basket and other hand the bamboo on the ground.
+In the morning the baker made his musical entry on the scene with the 'jhang, jhang' sound of his specially made staff.
+One hand supported the basket on his head and the other banged the bamboo on the ground.

 *5. Who invites the comment – ‘he is dressed like a pader’?
 Why?*